-Read more about this family heirloom recipe from our food editor, Anna Theoktisto, in our newest issue of Taste of the South magazine.
+Read more about this family heirloom recipe from our former food editor, Anna Theoktisto, in this issue of Taste of the South magazine.

 - 1 cup plus 1 teaspoon whole milk, divided

 - ½ cup warm water (105° to 110°)

 - 1 teaspoon ground cardamom

 - 3 large eggs, divided

 - ⅔ cup raisins

 - For bread: In a small saucepan, heat 1 cup milk over medium-high heat, stirring frequently, just until bubbles form around edges of pan.
 Remove from heat; add butter.
 Let cool for 15 minutes.

 - In a small bowl, stir together ½ cup warm water and yeast.
 Let stand until mixture is foamy, about 5 minutes.